ansys/pymotorcad/doc/source/user_guide/index.rst

 PyMotorCAD provides Python access to Motor-CAD.

-Using From Internal Motor-CAD Scripting
+Using from internal Motor-CAD scripting
 -----------------------------------------
 Motor-CAD is installed with an internal Python interpreter.
 This includes a stable version of PyMotorCAD.